 How widespread is problem drinking among seniors?

 While alcohol use generally declines with age, by 2040 more than 20 percent of the U.S. population will be over 65 and some experts speculate this may put more of a burden on health care services for seniors who are at risk of alcohol abuse.
 In fact, one survey shows that nearly as many seniors are admitted to acute care hospitals for alcohol-related conditions as admissions for heart attacks.
-In another large survey, published in 2007, researchers gathered data from almost a dozen hospitals and found that 24 percent of people over 65 binge drank and almost 8 percent exceeded the NIAAA guideline for seniors of drinking no more than seven alcoholic beverages in a week.
+Worrisomely, recent surveys have also found that one in 10 seniors binge-drinks once a week.

 Who is most likely to become a problem drinker?